-A personal phone consultation with me and/or a member of my team prior to your event, in order to put together the best program for your audience.
+A virtual or phone consultation with me and/or a member of my team prior to your event, in order to put together the best program for your audience.

 A customized presentation prepared and delivered (typically 60 minutes in length but available between 15 and 90 minutes) with energy and professionalism in order to achieve the objectives you’ve identified for your event.

-A telephone debriefing after the event with myself or one of my team members, to address follow up requests and to ensure your event expectations were met.
+A virtual or telephone debriefing after the event with myself or one of my team members, to address follow-up requests and to ensure your event expectations were met.